shaik1002/biggitlabbomb/doc/administration/settings/visibility_and_access_controls.md

 1. Expand **Visibility and access controls**.
 1. For **Default project creation protection**, select the desired roles:
    - No one.
-   - Administrators.
    - Maintainers.
    - Developers and Maintainers.
 1. Select **Save changes**.

-NOTE:
-If you select **Administrators** and [Admin Mode](sign_in_restrictions.md#admin-mode) is turned on, administrators must enter Admin Mode to create new projects.

 ## Restrict project deletion to administrators